Make your next UX design presentation a winner with these 6 useful tricks

 Presentations aren’t easy.
 Memorizing all that information, getting your slides mixed up and stumbling over your words are just a few ways we trip up if we’re not prepared.

-Presentations aren’t easy.
-It might look like you’re just chatting, but there’s a lot of thought and work behind a good speech and strong accompanying images.
+It might look like you’re just chatting, but there’s a lot of thought and work behind a good speech and accompanying images.
 Think of Steve Jobs.
-No one presents like he did – he made it look so simple.
+He turned presentations into an art form.

 When you have a great web or app design idea, it’s a little like that too.
 You know how the website should be.
-You know what it needs to do, and you know how to get it done.
-But the client, or the boss, or someone else, they just don’t seem to get it.
+You know what it needs to do and you know how to get it done.
+But the client, or the boss, or someone else, just doesn’t seem to get it.

 Could it be that you’re not explaining it right?